P666R/Task-Management-App/frontend/README.md

 - React: Chosen for its popularity, component-based architecture, and efficient rendering.
 - Formik: Used for form management, validation, and easy integration with React.
 - React Query: Utilized for fetching and managing data from the backend API.
-- Tailwind CSS with CSS Modules: Selected for its utility-first approach, ease of use, and ability to create responsive designs.
+- TailwindCSS: Selected for its utility-first approach, ease of use, and ability to create responsive designs.
 - Yup: Used for schema validation and easy integration with React Formik.

 ## Design Considerations